Amirreza-shj/python_project_NAAM/README.md

                                   sep=",",
                                   encoding="latin1")
 ```
-volume_in_month: function calculate volume in month that get as parameter
+volume_in_month: function calculate volume in month that get as parameter.
 ```python
     def volume_in_month(self, month):
         """